Insulated Clothing Buying Guide

 - Excellent compressibility allows small pack sizes

-- Highly resilient so lofts back quickly when released from compression
+- Highly resilient so it lofts back quickly when released from compression

 - Garments drape well and feel luxurious